rustic style kitchen

 The butcher block style can be used for the regular countertops or the island.
 The choices of wood include bamboo, black walnut, cherry, maple, and hickory.
 Other options include natural stone countertops or even granite to break up the use of wood throughout the space.

 Wood can be used instead of tile for the rustic kitchen.
 Vertical white wooden slats, mimicking mini shiplap, complement a shaker cabinet.
-Rough barnwood is another option.
-An exposed brick backsplash further highlights the rusticness of the space.
+Rough Barnwood is another option.
+An exposed brick backsplash further highlights the space’s rusticness.

 Copper with a patina can be visually interesting for a truly different backsplash.
 It just needs a coating to waterproof it so the patina does not increase too much.